"Sturling celebrates 25 years of the 2-person team sport of curling"

 social atmosphere.
 It is appropriate for people with physical disabilities such as knee, back, heart, shoulder,

 elbow, wrist, hip, ankle, or foot problems, or just simply advanced age.
-The rocks can be handled with a
+The rocks can be delivered with a

-curling stick from a standing or sitting position (i.e. wheelchairs), or the usual slide delivery can be used,
+curling stick from a standing or sitting position (i.e. wheelchairs), or the traditional slide delivery can be used,

 enabling everyone to participate competitively.
 Sturling is the next step in the evolution of what has been called